To begin with we need to look at the evidence of the Saxon landings, which is mostly derived from the

 this was thought of as impassible, however let us see.

-Finally we need to look at the Roman infrastructure as this was still much in evidence when the Saxons invaded as most
+We also need to look at the Roman infrastructure as this was still much in evidence when the Saxons invaded as most

 of the Roman roads, villas, mines and farms would still be in regular use by the local inhabitants of the South East.